Middle Tennessee: Roads

 Interstate 40 (I-40) traverses Middle Tennessee in an east to west alignment, passing through Nashville and its suburbs to the east.
 Interstate 65 (I-65) runs north to south through the region, serving Nashville and its suburbs to the north and south, including Brentwood, Franklin, and Spring Hill.
 Interstate 24 (I-24) enters the region in Clarksville and runs in a southeast to northwest alignment, passing through Nashville and its southeastern suburbs of La Vergne, Smyrna, and Murfreesboro, before exiting the region in the southeast.
 I-440 serves as a bypass around downtown Nashville, and I-840 is an outer bypass around Nashville, passing though suburban counties to the south.
-Other important freeways in Middle Tennessee include State Route 155 (SR 155/Briley Parkway), a northern bypass around downtown Nashville, Ellington Parkway, part of U.S. Route 31E (US 31E) in Nashville, SR 386 (Vietnam Veterans Boulevard), which serves Nashville's northwestern suburbs of Hendersonville and Gallatin, and SR 396 (Saturn Parkway), which connects Spring Hill and its General Motors plant to I-65.
+Other important freeways in Middle Tennessee include State Route 155 (SR 155/Briley Parkway), a northern bypass around downtown Nashville; Ellington Parkway, part of U.S. Route 31E (US 31E) in Nashville; SR 386 (Vietnam Veterans Boulevard), which serves Nashville's northwestern suburbs of Hendersonville and Gallatin; and SR 396 (Saturn Parkway), which connects Spring Hill and its General Motors plant to I-65.
 Middle Tennessee also has several other important corridors that are part of the National Highway System (NHS), including U.S. Routes 43, 64, 70S, 79, and 231, and State Routes 55 and 111.

 Air, rail, and water

 Nashville International Airport (BNA) is the region's primary airport and the busiest airport in Tennessee.
-The Music City Star is a commuter rail service that serves Nashville and its eastern suburbs of Mt.
+The WeGo Star is a commuter rail service that serves Nashville and its eastern suburbs of Mt.
 Juliet and Lebanon.
 CSX Transportation operates most freight trackage in Middle Tennessee, and runs a classification yard in Nashville called Radnor Yard.
 Both the Cumberland and Tennessee rivers are navigable in Middle Tennessee.

+Politics

+Historically, Middle Tennessee was predominately Democratic following the American Civil War, but the significant minority of African Americans joined the Republican Party.
+The white-dominated state legislature in the 1880s passed four laws that effectively disenfranchised most blacks and many poor whites, particularly due to the requirement of payment of a poll tax in order to register to vote, which reduced the competitiveness of the Republican Party in this part of the state.